 The Sri Lankan people were another highlight of my time traveling in Sri Lanka, most people were so warm, welcoming and helpful and are still genuinely pleased to see tourists.

-Have you been traveling in Sri Lanka?
+Have you visited Sri Lanka?
 What did you love about it?

 Disclourse: The Sri Lankan Tourist Board kindly sponsored my trip around Sri Lanka but all views and opinions are, as always, my own.